On the impact of the supernova subsamples in reducing the Hubble tension: Using other matching metrics

 We also defined the minimum $p$-value as the lowest among the four values obtained from the one-dimensional K-S tests comparing the distributions of the light curve parameters and host properties between each calibration and HF subsample, providing a general metric to assess the overall concordance between their distributions.
 Indeed, we are expecting that increasing the minimum $p$-value should result in subsamples whose properties distributions match better and better as a higher minimum $p$-value necessarily implies that all individual $p$-values exceed that threshold, ensuring a level of concordance across all parameters.
 This allows us to use a single metric to evaluate the overall concordance across all properties distributions .
 However, a low minimum $p$-value may not necessarily indicate poor matching across all the considered distributions of $c$, $x_{1}$, log($M/M_{\odot}$), and log(sSFRyr), as a subsample with a small minimum $p$-value could still exhibit high $p$-values for the remaining three properties, which gives some limitations on the use of the minimum $p$-value as a metric for overall distributional concordance.

-As shown in the left panel of Figure \ref{fig:minpvalue}, most subsamples have a minimum $p$-value below 0.05, which would suggest poor matching based on this metric.
+As shown in Figure \ref{fig:minpvalue}, most subsamples have a minimum $p$-value below 0.05, which would suggest poor matching based on this metric.
 However, their median $p$-values are generally above 0.05, indicating that the low minimum $p$-value often reflects disagreement in just one property rather than across all properties.
-Nevertheless, the results obtained using this metric are consistent with the previous findings shown in left panel of Figure \ref{fig:medianH0_cal} and discussed in Section \ref{sub:matching}, as shown in Table presented in the right panel of Figure \ref{fig:minpvalue}.
+Nevertheless, the results obtained using this metric are consistent with the previous findings reported in Section \ref{sub:matching}, as shown in Table \ref{tab:minpvalue}.